KukretiShubham/Solidity-Notes/README.md

 Note: If a view function is called internally from another function in the same contract that is not a view function, it will still cost gas.
 This is because the other function creates a transaction on Ethereum, and will still need to be verified from every node.
 So view functions are only free when they're called externally.

+## Storage is Expensive
+One of the more expensive operations in Solidity is using `storage` — particularly writes.
+This is because every time you write or change a piece of data, it’s written permanently to the blockchain.
+Forever!
+Thousands of nodes across the world need to store that data on their hard drives, and this amount of data keeps growing over time as the blockchain grows.
+So there's a cost to doing that.

+In order to keep costs down, you want to avoid writing data to storage except when absolutely necessary.
+Sometimes this involves seemingly inefficient programming logic — like rebuilding an array in `memory` every time a function is called instead of simply saving that array in a variable for quick lookups.

+In most programming languages, looping over large data sets is expensive.
+But in Solidity, this is way cheaper than using `storage` if it's in an `external` `view` function, since `view` functions don't cost your users any gas.
+(And gas costs your users real money!).